Secure Shell (SSH) Commands (Execute)

 - In certain situations, Agents can continue to execute the remaining commands in the script when the timeout expired.
 You can prevent situations like these by selecting Terminate process when timeout expires.

 - Scripts can be typed in directly.
 You can use Ivanti Automation functions, Ivanti Automation parameters and environment Variables in Secure Shell commands.
 These Variables, functions and parameters will be parsed when the Task is executed.

-- Use the File extension of script field to specify the file extension that Ivanti Automation should use.
+- Use the File extension field to specify the file extension that Ivanti Automation should use.
 This extension is used to save the script as a script file in the specified format when the Task is executed.
 Ivanti Automation will save this file in the temporary folder on the Agent that executes the Task.

 - When this Task is executed, any output is shown in the detailed Job history per Agent, on a separate tab Console Output.
 This output can also be viewed using Notepad.